ranja-sarkar/stats/README.md

 **INFERENTIAL STATISTICS**: For inference of (larger) population

 **CENTRAL LIMIT THEOREM**
-The central limit theorem states that, given a sufficiently large sample size, the sampling distribution of the mean for a variable approximateS a normal distribution regardless of that variable’s distribution in the population.
+The central limit theorem (CLT) states that, given a sufficiently large sample size, the sampling distribution of the mean for a variable approximateS a normal distribution regardless of that variable’s distribution in the population.

+CLT is vital for two reasons — the normality assumption and the precision of the estimates.

+The normality assumption is vital for parametric hypothesis tests of the mean.
+Consequently, you might think that these tests are not valid when the data are non-normally distributed.
+However, if your sample size is large enough, CLT kicks in and produces sampling distributions that approximate a normal distribution.
+This fact allows you to use these hypothesis tests even when your data are non-normally distributed as long as your sample size is large enough.

+The 'precision of estimates' property of CLT becomes relevant when using a sample to estimate the mean of an entire population.
+With a larger sample size, your sample mean is more likely to be close to the real population mean.
+In other words, your estimate is more precise.

 Depending on your goal and the data, you select a **test**.